-Brooke Lampley is Chairman & Worldwide Head of Sales for Global Fine Art at Sotheby’s.
-She is responsible for overseeing the global team of specialists spanning 20th and 21st Century art, including Contemporary, Modern & Impressionist Art, American, Latin American, Modern British and Russian art, Photographs and Prints.
-Brooke directs strategy and management across auction, private sales, and marketplace channels.
+Brooke M. Lampley is Global Chairman and Head of Global Fine Art at Sotheby’s.
+She is responsible for overseeing the global team of specialists — across auction, private sales, online sales, and marketplace channels — spanning 20th and 21st Century art, including Contemporary, Modern & Impressionist, American, Latin American, Modern British, Photographs, and Prints.
+In addition to directing strategy and management across all Global Fine Art departments and sales channels, she also works regularly with the world's leading collectors and collections as a worldwide authority in modern masterpieces.

-Brooke is a widely sought-after industry commentator valued for her insights on the rapidly evolving global art market and trends.
+The global team has grown Sotheby’s physical and digital presence under her leadership with new private sales galleries and expanded online sales offerings, and is at the vanguard of innovating ways to reach the widest possible global audience and improve the overall client experience for buying art.
+Widely sought-after as an art-world commentator, Brooke is valued for her insights on the rapidly evolving global art market and trends.
 She has been a regular contributor to broadcast television shows such as NBC’s The Today Show, CNBC, Fox Business and Bloomberg, in addition to various print media.